richtastic/ff/src/3DR/wiki/app.md

 	- x,y
 	- matches2D[]
 	- point3D
 		> DEAD END ? => needs a list of attempted compared views & how 'long ago' (in model delta changes) this happened
+	- isDeadEnd
+		- matches will hold the views attempted

 match2D
 	- point2dA